What Does an Echocardiogram Show? Your Echocardiogram Results Explained

 We know that waiting for echocardiogram results can be a worrying time, so we ensure your results are available and provided to you promptly.

 It’s understandable if you’re unsure whether an echocardiogram is the right scan for you, especially if you don’t have a referral.
 That’s also why we provide two clinical consultations.
 One happens before your scan to help you decide with the expert help of a clinician.
 The second happens after the scan when your clinician will clearly explain the results and the next steps.
-You’re under no obligation to book the echocardiogram after your first consultation if you’re not sure.

 Sources: